MicrosoftDocs/Dynamics-365-Operations.pt-br/articles/finance/localizations/e-invoicing-service-administration.md

 ## <a name="azure"></a>Azure

-Use o Microsoft Azure para criar os segredos para o cofre de chaves e a conta de armazenamento.
+Use o Microsoft Azure para criar os segredos para o Key Vault e a conta de armazenamento.
 Em seguida, use os segredos na configuração do Faturamento eletrônico.

 ## <a name="lifecycle-services"></a>Lifecycle Services